mahaloz/ctf-wiki-en/docs/misc/picture/gif.md

 ### Image Data

 Finally, we get to the actual image data.
-The image data is composed of a series of output codes which tell the decoder which colors to emit to the canvas.
+The image data is composed of a series of output codes that tell the decoder which colors to emit to the canvas.
 These codes are combined into the bytes that make up the block.

 ### File Trailer